 Wendover Church of England Junior School is a large junior school set in delightful surroundings.
-We share a campus with the John Hampden School and John Colet Academy; we work closely with both organisations to provide smooth transition and progression between the phases of education.
+We share a campus with John Hampden Infant School and John Colet Academy; we work closely with both organisations to provide smooth transition and progression between the phases of education.

 We are a successful school with a purposeful atmosphere and a strong sense of community.
 Our aims and values are underpinned by Christian belief and practice; we expect all members of our community to model our school values - Respect, Responsibility, Reflection and Resilience.
 The school provides an excellent environment for learning where expectations are high for both achievement and behaviour.
-We want all of our children to develop life-long skills and positive dispositions towards learning: these include valuing effort, resilience, collaboration and respecting other viewpoints.
-We want our pupils to develop a growth mind-set culture and be able to talk confidently about their learning and success.
+We want all of our children to develop life-long learning skills and positive dispositions towards learning: these include resilience, trying your best, working collaboratively and celebrating success.
+We are fast developing our growth mindset culture and our pupils talk confidently about their learning and success.
 Our restorative approach to behaviour management encourages the taking of responsibility and results in highly positive relationships.

-I consider it a real privilege to be a member of this school family and a team that continually improves the life chances of our young people.
+I consider it a real privilege to be a member of this school family and lead the continual work to improve the life chances of our young people.
+If you would like to know more or visit us, please do not hesitate to contact the school office.